lemire/talks/2023/performance/performance.md

 # System calls

-Ssystem calls (especially IO) may dominate, assume that they remain constant.
+System calls (especially IO) may dominate, assume that they remain constant.
+Idem with multicore and multi-system processes.

 ---